 1 We speak of the realms of the blest,

 That country so bright and so fair;

 And oft are its glories confessed;

 But what must it be to be there!

 We speak of its pathways of gold,

 Its walls decked with jewels most rare;

 Its wonders and pleasures untold;

+But what must it be to be there!

-But what must it be to be there.
+But what must it be to be there!

-2 We speak of its freedom from sin,
+We speak of its freedom from sin,

 From sorrow, temptation, and care;

-From trials without aud within;
+From trials without and within;

 But what must it be to be there!

 We speak of its service of love,

-The robes which the glorified wear:
+The robes which the glorified wear;

-The robes which the glorified wear; The Church of the First-born above; But what must it be to be there!
+The church of the First-born above;

+But what must it be to be there!

-Mrs. Elizabeth Mills (1805-1829)
+Mrs. Elizabeth Mills (1805-1829.)